 Paul Johnson Rogers

 Based in my studio located just outside Los Angeles, I am an established music professional who relocated from England to the USA in 2014.
-I am authorized to work in the US for any employer.
 As an independent producer, I work regularly with clients representing a range of musical genres.
-Active as a composer, songwriter, and arranger, I work for film and broadcast, the stage and the concert platform, and also in the field of library music.
-For an explanation of library music, see below.*
+Active as a composer, songwriter and arranger, I have worked for film, broadcast, the stage and the concert platform.
+In the field of library music, my work is regularly broadcast in more than twenty-five countries.
+(For an explanation of library music, see below.*)

-Through hanging about and being a nuisance, I was lucky enough to get a great start learning sound engineering and production as a tape op/gofer at several studios, including Gary Numan’s ‘Rock City’, located at the legendary Shepperton Studio Center.
+Through hanging about and being a nuisance, I was lucky enough to get a great start to my career learning sound engineering and production as a tape op/gofer at several studios, including Gary Numan’s ‘Rock City’, located at the legendary Shepperton Studio Center.
 I eventually worked in various capacities alongside many leading artists, including Sting, Pino Palladino, Andy Taylor (Duran Duran) and many others.
-I was proud to be a member of the bands No Exit, Electronic Circus, and also Crucible, who regularly supported The Enid and once jammed with Hans Zimmer(!)
+I was proud to be a member of the bands No Exit, Electronic Circus, and Crucible, who regularly supported The Enid.
+I also supported or toured with a diverse range of acts including Squeeze, Dramatis, and Siouxsie and the Banshees, amongst others.

 I undertook additional production and session work at many other leading studios including Ridge Farm, Nomis and CTS Wembley.
 I have a comprehensive working knowledge of most musical instruments, and I regularly perform drums, guitar, keyboards, vocals, brass and bass on my own broadcast works.